-The Master of Legal Studies (MLS) is an online degree for professionals who can benefit from legal training but do not wish to practice as an attorney.
-Designed for non-lawyers, the MLS improves students' understanding of U.S. law and explores the relation between law and various disciplines.
-MLS students are typically inquisitive and ambitious people, who see value in participating in conversations about the law and are looking to learn as much as they can about legal procedure in the United States — not only to further their career, but also to gain valuable knowledge that can be used across a range of settings.
+The Master of Legal Studies (MLS) is an online degree for professionals who can benefit from legal training but who do not wish to practice as attorneys.
+Designed for non-lawyers, the MLS improves students' understanding of U.S. law and explores the relationships between law and various disciplines.
+MLS students are typically inquisitive and ambitious people who see value in participating in conversations about the law and who are looking to learn as much as they can about legal procedure in the United States.
+They do this not only to further their careers but also to gain valuable knowledge that can be used across a range of settings.

 A comprehensive understanding of the legal system creates opportunities for growth in a variety of careers.
-Every profession works with legal procedure in some capacity — from risk management to government regulation — so it is important for professionals who work closely with the law to fully understand the U.S. legal system in order to become a leading legal expert in their chosen career field.
+Every profession works with legal procedure in some capacity, from risk management to government regulation, so it is important for professionals who work closely with the law to fully understand the U.S. legal system to become leading legal experts in their chosen career fields.

 - Patent agents

 Offered entirely online, @WashULaw's MLS allows students to earn their degree from anywhere in the world without putting their careers or personal commitments on hold.
 With the same rigorous curriculum as Washington University School of Law's on-campus program , the online MLS focuses on the application of U.S. law across a broad spectrum of today's business topics.
 With a curriculum similar to a student's first year in law school, the MLS teaches students about appropriate legal procedures related to contracts, legal writing, professional responsibility, intellectual property, business associations, negotiation, international business transactions, property and more. @WashULaw professors use the Socratic method to facilitate an in-depth understanding of U.S. legal procedure.
 Students learn to think, debate and question like an attorney.